FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-And here we declare a command callback as taking the declared implementations
+And here we declare a command callback as taking the client set values for
-of `Foo` and `Bar` as keyword arguments using two different approaches.
+`Foo` and `Bar` as keyword arguments using two different approaches.
-Since both arguments provide no default these command calls will fail if no
+Since both arguments don't provide a default, these commands will fail if no
-implementation for `Foo` or `Bar` has been set using `set_type_dependency`.
+value for `Foo` or `Bar` has been set using `Client.set_type_dependency`.

 A more detailed guide on how this works and the full feature set (e.g. optional
 dependencies) can be found [https://alluka.cursed.solutions/usage/](here).